 The extra allowance given to registered blind people is not an actual payment.
 Instead, the tax benefit gets added to your yearly Personal Allowance.
 That means you can earn more money before you start paying Income Tax.

-The current Blind Person's Allowance 2020/21 is £2,500 - regardless of age or income.
-HMRC increased the allowance for blindness from £2,450 in the current tax year.
+The current Blind Person’s Allowance 2022/23 is £2,600 – regardless of age or income.
+HMRC increased the allowance for blindness from £2,520 in this current tax year.

 What about your spouse?

 In fact, you and your spouse (or civil partner) will both get the allowance providing both of you qualify for it.